Fruit & Herb Vinegars

 - Put cap on and let sit at room temperature about one month.

-- Pour into pretty jar, add a few fresh fruits or a new sprig of herbs, put on a pretty label, and you will have a wonderful inexpensive gift.
+- Pour into jars, add a few fresh fruits or a new sprig of herbs, put on a pretty label, and you will have a wonderful inexpensive gift.
 Make up a few recipe cards with ideas for using fruit vinegars, (you’ll find many in our recipe collection) and friends will enjoy your salt free gift for months!
 What better gift to give someone you know than the gift of health!

 About This Recipe